Skip to main content

 4. the reason the contribution and the person or institution merits being honored.

-3. The vice president of Institutional Advancement or one to whom the responsibility has been delegated will coordinate the proposed honorary naming action.
+3. The vice president of Institutional Advancement or designee will coordinate the proposed honorary naming action.
 This includes:

 1. providing notice of a proposed naming action and discussing it with the president and any appropriate vice president; and

-2. the associate vice president for Institutional Marketing;
+2. assistant vice president for Institutional Marketing and Communications;

-5. the director of college Planning & Design; and
+5. director of college Planning and Design; and

-6. the leadership of any potentially affected college program.
+6. leadership of any potentially affected college program.

 4. The vice president of Institutional Advancement may request a background check for a potential benefactor or person after whom a facility may be named.